qlaser/python-oop/README.md

 # python-oop

-The repository for Python OOP Study
+The repository for Python OOP Study.